linomorg/nava-vod-deployment/minio/deplyment.md

 Use minio console:

 - create a bucket name "media"
+- set it public (by default buckets is private)
 - generate "access key" and "secret access key" (we will use it later)
 - create an empty file in that bucket named "health-check"